Spain’s Most Versatile Grape: Viura

 Winemaker Rafael Palacios believes that Godello can produce white wines to rival Grand Cru Burgundy.
 We can’t argue with that; top examples can excite the palate as much as any Montrachet.
 In addition, it produces rich and full-bodied wine that benefits from oak maturation.

 Difficult to pronounce and challenging to grow, Treixadura can nonetheless yield beautifully fragrant and very elegant white wine.
-It requires a delicate balance between warmth, sunlight, and moisture to deliver its best.
+Delivering its best requires a delicate balance between warmth, sunlight, and moisture.

 Hardly recognized outside of Galicia, Loureiro is usually added to blends to enhance freshness and acidity.
 However, it can work as a standalone varietal if the terroir and winemaking are up to scratch.
 Expect a surfeit of lime cordial and tropical fruit on the palate.